RedHat-UX/red-hat-design-system/docs/patterns/card/examples.md

 <link rel="stylesheet" data-helmet href="/assets/packages/@rhds/elements/elements/rh-table/rh-table-lightdom.css">
 <link rel="stylesheet" data-helmet href="/styles/samp.css">

+## Accented cards

+Use to highlight a single card or set of cards in a group or row.

+<uxdot-pattern src="./patterns/accented.html"></uxdot-pattern>

 ## Asset cards

 Use to display that an asset can be downloaded.
 An icon and label group or text may be used to describe the asset.